yannick42/hearts/README.md

 run `npm run front`, then we should see the static site on *http://localhost:8080*, it updates when you are coding and modify files

 ## github
-generate a ssh public/private key that we should then add to github.com settings
+generate a ssh public/private key

 `ssh-keygen -t rsa -C "your_email@example.com"`

-configure
+Then you should add to github.com settings

+You can test it with : `ssh -T git@github.com`

+Configure your local repository (without touching to your global settings)

 `git config --local user.name "your_name"`

 `git config --local user.email "your_email@example.com"`

+If you clone with https, and need to update to use git/ssh keys

 `git remote set-url origin git@github.com:yannick42/hearts.git`